 Beating the double winners

-1971 - Goals from Emlyn Hughes, Ian Callaghan and Ian Ross gave us a 3-2 win over double winners Arsenal at Anfield.
-Tommy Smith put through his own net, with future red Ray Kennedy also on target.
+1971 – Ian Ross scored his fourth and final reds goal with Emlyn Hughes and Ian Callaghan also on target in a 3-2 win over double winners Arsenal at Anfield.
+Tommy Smith put through his own net, with future red Ray Kennedy also scoring.

 A goalscoring international debut